 It is further important to note that that in case of non-compliance, the tax office will normally discretionarily assess a taxable income.

 Application for extended filing deadline

-For companies who have an ordinary financial year, which is the calendar year, the tax return delivered in 2020 includes income and deductions related to the year 2019.
+For companies with the ordinary financial year following the calendar year, the tax return delivered in 2021 should include income and deductions related to the calendar year 2020.

-When a divergent financial year is used, the income is determined based on the last financial year that ended before January 1 in the tax assessment year.
-For example, if the company has a financial year that runs from February 1 to January 31, then it is the income in the financial year February 1, 2018 - January 31, 2019 that should be filed in the tax return in 2020.
+The 2020 tax return, which is filed in 2021, should reflect the situation of the deviating financial year ending in 2020.
+For example, if the company has a financial year that runs from February 1 to January 31, then it is the income in the financial year February 1, 2019 to January 31, 2020 that should be reflected in the 2020 tax return.

 Find out more about Magnus Legal’s tax services on our webpage: Corporate tax in Norway